-Diminution can happen irrespective of the quality of subsequent repairs; buyers demand a price reduction before they will even consider purchasing a vehicle with a collision listed in its history.
+Diminution can happen irrespective of the quality of subsequent repairs; buyers will generally demand a price reduction before they will even consider purchasing a vehicle with a collision listed in its history.

-Ultimately, it is the difference in the price that would have been offered for a vehicle with a clean history versus one with a soiled history.
+Ultimately, it is the difference in the price that would have been offered for a vehicle with a clean history versus one with a damaged history.